joycemegumi/fashion-trend-clustering/README.md

 The library will then run through all the pixl ids, and download the images from contents.mediadecathlon.com.
 The images will be save in the data/dataset/dpt_number_department{DPT_NUMBER} subdirectory.
 The images are saved as a .jpg, the name of the image being the model and pixl ids separated by an underscore (for instance, 8156287_476862.jpg for image 476862 of model 8156287).

-## Find the products most similar to a given one
+## Calculation of the most similar products dictionary
 To find, for each model, the list of the other models in the catalog which are most similar, run the following call:
 ```
 python main.py --task fit --dpt_number {DPT_NUMBER} --domain_id {DOMAIN_ID} --transfer_model {TRANSFER_MODEL} --number {NUMBER} --data_augmentation {DATA_AUGMENTATION}